travis-ci/docs-travis-ci-com/user/languages/c.md

 ## Dependency Management

-There is no dominant convention in the community about dependency management, but there are some dependency management tools available.
+Because there is no dominant convention in the community about dependency management, Travis CI skips dependency installation for C projects.
-Travis CI has support for [biicode](https://www.biicode.com/), a C and C++ dependency manager.
-Check [how to deploy with biicode](http://docs.travis-ci.com/user/deployment/biicode/).

 If you need to perform special tasks before your tests can run, override the `install:` key in your `.travis.yml`: